leaysgur/webrtc-rfcs/markdown/draft-ietf-mmusic-ice-sip-sdp-36.md

 ##### 3.4.3.1.
 Procedures for Full Implementations

 There may be certain situations where the offerer receives an SDP answer that lacks ICE candidates although the initial answer included them.
-One example of such an "unexpected" answer might be happen when an ICE-unaware Back-to-Back User Agent (B2BUA) introduces a media server during call hold using 3rd party call-control procedures.
+One example of such an "unexpected" answer might be happen when an ICE-unaware Back-to-Back User Agent (B2BUA) introduces a media server during call hold using 3rd party call-control procedures [RFC3725].
 Omitting further details how this is done, this could result in an answer being received at the holding UA that was constructed by the B2BUA.
 With the B2BUA being ICE-unaware, that answer would not include ICE candidates.

 Receiving an answer without ICE attributes in this situation might be unexpected, but would not necessarily impair the user experience.